 Gutenberg Blocks for WordPress and React Developers

-- Discover how Gutenberg saves your post in the database and how the editor UI is constructed.
+- Discover how the block editor saves your post in the database and how the editor UI is constructed.

-- Learn how to use webpack to transpile ES6 and JSX, compile SASS to CSS, bundle and minify your JS and CSS files and more.
+- Learn how to use wp-scripts to transpile ES6 and JSX, compile SASS to CSS, bundle and minify your JS and CSS files and more.

-- Integrating ESLint, Prettier and husky in your project to improve your workflow.
+- Integrate ESLint, Prettier, Stylelint and Husky in your project to improve your workflow.

 - Create a new custom Gutenberg block from scratch.

-- Customize Gutenberg features in your WordPress theme.
+- Customize the block editor features in your WordPress theme.

 - Discover every aspect you need to know to create a complex Gutenberg block.